PHARMACEUTICALS

 Glutathion conjugation, Glucuronate conjugation.

 In vitro/in vivo models are listed in the section of Pharmacodynamic Assays.
-We can propose an extensive list of preclinical disease models in the field of cancer, bone and cartilage diseases, skeletal muscle pathologies, CNS disorders and dermatological pathologies.
+We can propose an extensive list of preclinical disease models in the field of cancer, bone and cartilage diseases, skeletal muscle pathologies, CNS disorders, GI diseases and dermatological pathologies.

 In order to detect any toxic effect as early as possible in the development process, Galileo Research proposes customised safety testing strategies, that include in vitro and in vivo (rodents) toxicity studies, optimizing costs and timing.
 The strategies can also include toxicogenomics analysis as a complementary approach to analyze the gene expression profile and identify changes associated with drug-induced toxicities.
 TGx is not yet a substitute for regulatory toxicity testing, but it can be informative for internal decision-making during preclinical development and can be applied to derisk compound development looking for undesirable mechanistic signatures in appropriate cellular models.